zhudanhao/DeepE/README.md

   If you want to scan the results, you can turn to "./scripts".

 ## Model:
-  You can download our models through this link:https://drive.google.com/file/d/1nZPXUhSJniaOMaPp3wF-_LFfEuBpWxw_/view?usp=share_link
+  You can download our models through this link.

 ## Citation:
-@article{danhao2022deepe,
-  title={DeepE: a deep neural network for knowledge graph embedding}, author={Danhao, Zhu and Si, Shen and Shujian, Huang and Chang, Yin and Ziqi, Ding}, journal={arXiv preprint arXiv:2211.04620}, year={2022}
-}

 ## Contact:
 Feel free to contact me with any problems.
-229369897@qq.com